 “Wait—don’t!”
 Morana said.
 “Did you miss the whole part about me being in trouble?
 I don’t need any new friends.
 I need good cover and some cash.”

 “If you knew Benny, you wouldn’t be worried.
 He’s solid, and he’s the best help I can offer.”

 “Fine.
 Get a piece of paper and a pen.”

 “Would you trust me, dammit?
 You need to write down a special number.”

 “It’s too long.”

-“Hold on…” Morana leaned exited the stall and went to the bathroom door.
+“Hold on…” Morana came out of the stall and went to the bathroom door.
 She leaned out and checked both directions.
-A few people stood in the lobby, talking near an elevator and some others emerged from a hallway to exit to the street through the glass front doors.
+A few people stood in the lobby, talking near an elevator.
+Some others emerged from a hallway and exited to the street through the glass front doors.

-She kept the phone pressed between her shoulder and ear as she walked to the lobby.
-A security guard sat a desk facing the front doors.
-She spotted a security camera mounted high on the wall, and instinctively kept her face aimed toward a wall directory and let her hair flop to cover half her face, obscuring the camera’s view of her.
-As she moved toward the security desk, she motioned to the security guard for a pen.
-The security guard handed her one, with a slight smile.
-Morana dismissed it, having learned to distinguish interested smiles from those of recognition.
-Even if she was wrong and the guard recognized her, she’d be long gone before he could make a call, or to review any video footage of her.
+She kept the phone pressed to her ear as she walked to the lobby.
+A security guard at a desk faced the front doors.
+She spotted a camera high on the wall and instinctively tilted her head, flipping her hair to conceal her face from the camera’s view.
+She went to the security desk and motioned to the guard for a pen.
+A slight smile raised the corner of his mouth as he handed it to her.
+Morana dismissed it.
+Even if the guard recognized her, she’d be long gone before he could make a call and if he tried to detain her, she was prepared.